KenethGarcia/ClassiPyGRB/README.md

 > The next instructions requires knowledge of conda/mamba environments and Linux/Git management systems.
 You can use integrated development environments (IDEs) such as PyCharm or Visual Studio Code to reduce the effort of installing ClassiPyGRB (i.e., PyCharm has an integrated workflow to create new environments without a terminal).

 ### Using Mamba/Conda
 `Conda` and `Mamba` are package management tools for creating, sharing, and managing environments and software across different platforms in Python.
-You can use ClassiPyGRB on both Mamba and Conda.
+You can use ClassiPyGRB on both Mamba and Conda with a new/existing environment compatible with Pillow.

 >[!NOTE]
 > In Mamba, you can create a new environment following:
 >```
 >$ mamba create -n ClassiPyGRB -c conda-forge python=3.10 pytables=3.8.0 pillow
 >$ mamba activate ClassiPyGRB
->$ pip install .
 >```

 >[!NOTE]